-Lot Coverage: The combined Lot Coverage is 56%.
-The proposed 56% Lot Coverage does not include additional impermeable areas such as the proposed hardscaping, manoeuvering aisle and parking area resulting in a site that is dominantly impermeable with limited planting opportunities with the exception of the rear yard.
+Lot Coverage: The combined Lot Coverage is 57%.
+The proposed 57% Lot Coverage does not include additional impermeable areas such as the proposed hardscaping, manoeuvering aisle and parking area resulting in a site that is dominantly impermeable with limited planting opportunities except for the rear yard.